-STRATEGIES (7) ACTIONS (33) A1) Establish Bay-wide metrics (e.g., targets, Action 1-A) Restore and create reef structures thresholds) to monitor the health and status suitable in size, location, and substrate type of the ABS, including oysters, that can be used that can support a healthy and sustainable to sustainably restore and manage oysters and oyster ecosystem. the ABS ecosystem.
+Establish Bay-wide metrics (e.g., targets, thresholds) to monitor the health and status of the ABS, including oysters, that can be used to sustainably restore and manage oysters and the ABS ecosystem.

 Action 1-B) Obtain data at a Bay-wide scale to develop system-wide ecosystem-based metrics and models that will inform restoration and adaptive management decisions.

-Action 1-C) Design and implement projects to

-achieve multiple ecological and ecosystem

-service targets (e.g., provision of habitat for

-reef-associated species, water filtration,
+Action 1-C) Design and implement projects to achieve multiple ecological and ecosystem service targets (e.g., provision of habitat for reef-associated species, water filtration, shoreline protection).

-shoreline protection).

-Action 1-D) Implement oyster population

-enhancement studies to complement

-cultching for restoration.
+Action 1-D) Implement oyster population enhancement studies to complement cultching for restoration.

-Action I-E) Establish performance measures

-and ecosystem service targets that can be

-used to guide restoration planning,

-implementation, and monitoring of
+Action I-E) Establish performance measures and ecosystem service targets that can be used to guide restoration planning, implementation, and monitoring of restoration progress.

-restoration progress.

-Action 1-F) Use habitat suitability analyses and

-results from oyster larval dispersal models to

-select optimal locations for restoring,

-enhancing, and/or developing new reef
+Action 1-F) Use habitat suitability analyses and results from oyster larval dispersal models to select optimal locations for restoring, enhancing, and/or developing new reef structures.

-structures.

-Action 1-G) Continue conducting restoration

-experiments to test efficacy of different reef

-structural designs (e.g., reef dimensions,

-orientation, shape and/or rugosity.)
+Action 1-G) Continue conducting restoration experiments to test efficacy of different reef structural designs (e.g., reef dimensions, orientation, shape and/or rugosity.)

-Action 1-H) Continue using knowledge gained

-from experiments to recommend best

-practices for broad scale restoration in the
+Action 1-H) Continue using knowledge gained from experiments to recommend best practices for broad scale restoration in the ABS.

-ABS.
+A2) Incorporate stakeholder knowledge and experience to help identify suitable substrate(s) (e.g., limestone, concrete, spaton-shell, artificial structures) and the best locations for restoring, enhancing, and/or developing new reef structures.

-A2) Incorporate stakeholder Action 2-A) Include oystermen in discussions

-knowledge/experience to help identify to evaluate cultching techniques and

-suitable substrate(s) (e.g., limestone, granite, materials for growing oysters (e.g., historical

-spat-on-shell, artificial structures) and the non-traditional, trees), adding spat on shell or
+Action 2-A) Include oystermen in discussions to evaluate cultching techniques and materials for growing oysters (e.g., historical non-traditional, trees), adding spat on shell or other substrates.

-best locations for restoring, enhancing, and/or other substrates.

-developing new reef structures.
-Action 2-B) Include oystermen in discussions

-on spatial configuration of reefs (height, width, contours, etc.), locations (existing reefs

-and hard bottom), use of larger rock to protect

-restored reefs from siltation and

-sedimentation from prevailing currents and
+Action 2-B) Include oystermen in discussions on spatial configuration of reefs (height, width, contours, etc.), locations (existing reefs and hard bottom), use of larger rock to create stability and protect restored reefs from siltation and sedimentation from prevailing currents and storms.

-storms.

-Action 2-C) Include oystermen on material

-deployment projects for reef restoration to

-ensure material is deployed properly and in

-proper locations.

-A3) Determine area (acres or km2) of oyster Action 3-A) Continue to update maps of

-reefs that currently support live oysters as well existing oyster habitat using multibeam sonar

-Chisting Oyster havitat asing manuscam soliar